afshinamighi/Courses/basecamp/week03/bc-w03-python-tutorial.md

 - If the user enters anything other than "yes" (case-insensitive), the break statement is executed, exiting the while loop and stopping the program.
 Otherwise, the loop continues, and the user is prompted to enter grades for another round.

 This solution allows the user to repeatedly calculate average grades and final letter grades until they choose to stop by entering "no" when prompted to continue.

+#### Tips for a beginner programmer:

+- Understand the problem: Begin by understanding the problem statement and what is required.
+In this case, in addition to calculating the average of the grades, the program should also allow the user to choose whether to continue with another round or stop.

+- Plan the program flow: Break down the problem into smaller steps and plan the flow of the program.
+In this case, you can start with a `while`-loop that repeats until the user chooses to stop.
+Test it carefully and make sure that the loop works correctly.
+You can use `print()` statements.

+- Use a for loop for grade input: Inside the while loop, use a for loop to iterate five times and prompt the user to enter grades for each subject.
+Store each grade input in a variable, and update `total_grades` by adding the current grade to it.

+- Calculate average and final grade: After the for loop, calculate the average grade by dividing `total_grades` by 5.
+Use conditional statements to determine the final letter grade based on the average grade.
+Update the `final_grade` variable accordingly.

+- Keep practicing and seeking help: Programming skills improve with practice.
+Experiment with different scenarios, modify the code, and seek help from programming resources or communities when needed.
+Continuously learning and practicing will enhance your understanding and proficiency.